makezurich/make-zurich.github.io/guidelines/index.md

 Whenever possible, the teams will work with open data as defined in [The Open Definition](http://opendefinition.org/od/2.1/en/), or with data that will attain this status shortly.

-We encourage you to publish any data sources created at [Make Zurich 2017](https://makezurich.ch) under an open data license (we suggest [ODbL](http://wiki.openstreetmap.org/wiki/Open_Database_License)).
+We encourage you to publish any data sources created at [Make Zurich Vol. II](https://makezurich.ch) under an open data license (we suggest [ODbL](http://wiki.openstreetmap.org/wiki/Open_Database_License)).

 ## Presentation